 TERIYAKI Sauce INGREDIENTS

-Our recipe calls for 4 basic ingredients and a little bit of cornstarch to thicken things up, so let’s get started!
+This homemade teriyaki sauce recipe calls for 5 basic ingredients and a little bit of cornstarch to thicken things up, so let’s get started!

-You’ll notice one outlier in this recipe compared to most is maple syrup.
-Most teriyaki sauce recipes call for brown sugar.
-However, we’ve found that maple syrup is equally delicious, if not better.
+You’ll notice one outlier in this recipe compared to most and it’s maple syrup.
+Most teriyaki sauce recipes call for brown sugar, however, we’ve found that maple syrup is equally as delicious, if not better.
 Plus, it’s an all-natural sugar with an amazing caramel flavor.

 Teriyaki Chicken Stir Fry Q&A